avc-adelaide/.github/profile/README.md

-# AUMAG Repositories
+# AVC Repositories

-The AUMAG research group led by Will Robertson at The University of Adelaide publishes their research openly to allow others to build on their work.
+The Acoustics, Vibrations, and Control research group at Adelaide University publishes (some of) their research openly to allow others to build on their work.